 Now we just need to populate some columns and fill out a few formulas to make this work.
-Copy your emails from the Repeat Customer tab and paste those in the Repeat Customer Email column A. Copy your Email and Create At data into the All Order Emails and Created At columns H & I, which should be the last two columns on your worksheet.
+Copy your emails from the Repeat Customer tab and paste those in the Repeat Customer Email (column A).
+Copy your Email and Create At data into the All Order Emails and Created At (columns H & I), which should be the last two columns on your worksheet.

 Now we are left with VLOOKUP formulas, which is how you tell Gsheet to find a piece of data in a large data set.
-The data you might want could be an email address, order number or amount and even the day of week someone bought a product.
+The data you might want could be an email address, order number, an amount, or even the day of week someone bought a product.
 We need to place the VLOOKUP formula (see below) in cell B2 and tell Gsheet to look up the email address from A2 in the data rage.
 The data range is going to be the All Orders data we put in columns H & I above.
 The VLOOKUP formula tells Gsheet to tell us what date is in Column I.

 =VLOOKUP(A2,$H$2:$I$5497,2,0) <– This Goes in Cell B2